Faddeev–Popov ghost: Faddeev–Popov procedure

+where the integration variables $\theta,\eta$ are Grassmann variables (aka supernumbers): they anti-commute and square to zero.
+In the present case, one introduces a field of Grassmann variables, one for every point in space-time (corresponding to the determinant at that point in space-time, i.e. one for each fiber of the gauge-field fiber bundle.)
+Used in the above identity for the determinant, these fields become the Fadeev-Popov ghost fields.

+Because Grassmann numbers anti-commute, they resemble the anti-commutation property of the Pauli exclusion principle, and thus are sometimes taken to be stand-ins for particles with spin 1/2.
+This identification is somewhat treacherous, as the correct construction for spinors passes through the Clifford algebra, not the Grassmann algebra.
+The Clifford algebra has a natural filtration inherited from the tensor algebra; this induces a gradation, the associated graded algebra, which is naturally isomorphic to the Grassmann algebra.
+The details of this grading are presented at length in the article on Clifford algebras.

 Spin–statistics relation violated

 The Faddeev–Popov ghosts violate the spin–statistics relation, which is another reason why they are often regarded as "non-physical" particles.

 For example, in Yang–Mills theories (such as quantum chromodynamics) the ghosts are complex scalar fields (spin 0), but they anti-commute (like fermions).

 In general, anti-commuting ghosts are associated with bosonic symmetries, while commuting ghosts are associated with fermionic symmetries.

 Gauge fields and associated ghost fields

 Every gauge field has an associated ghost, and where the gauge field acquires a mass via the Higgs mechanism, the associated ghost field acquires the same mass (in the Feynman–'t Hooft gauge only, not true for other gauges).

 Appearance in Feynman diagrams

 In Feynman diagrams, the ghosts appear as closed loops wholly composed of 3-vertices, attached to the rest of the diagram via a gauge particle at each 3-vertex.
 Their contribution to the S-matrix is exactly cancelled (in the Feynman–'t Hooft gauge) by a contribution from a similar loop of gauge particles with only 3-vertex couplings or gauge attachments to the rest of the diagram.
 (A loop of gauge particles not wholly composed of 3-vertex couplings is not cancelled by ghosts.)
 The opposite sign of the contribution of the ghost and gauge loops is due to them having opposite fermionic/bosonic natures.
 (Closed fermion loops have an extra −1 associated with them; bosonic loops don't.)